Samsung’s quick and versatile Chromebook Pro is the future of Chrome OS

-We’ve long been a fan of Chromebooks for several reasons.
-They’re simple to use, minimalist, lightweight, and best of all, inexpensive.
-Spend less than $500 on a Windows laptop and you’re bound to be disappointed.
-Spend $500 on a Chromebook, and you’ve got your pick of the best Chrome OS devices on the market.

-Samsung’s Chromebook Pro and Plus for 2017 are the next evolution in that effort.
+Samsung’s Chromebook Pro and Plus for 2017 are the next evolution in the Chromebook effort.
 The team at Samsung has paired up with Google’s engineers to produce Chromebooks specifically designed to run apps from the Google Play Store, with motion controls, and a multi-touch compatible display.

 That doesn’t mean it isn’t a fully-featured Chromebook, too.
 The Samsung Chromebook Pro sports an Intel Core M processor, 2,560 x 1,600 panel, and multiple Thunderbolt 3 ports.
 At $549, though, the Chromebook Pro is one of the more expensive Chrome OS options on the market.
-Is it worth the price of admission, or still half-baked?
+With a V2 of the Samsung Chromebook Plus on the market, is the original still worth the price of admission?

 The hinged wonder